-Valuation of Foreign Currency / Securities: On the valuation day, all the assets and liabilities denominated in foreign currency will be valued in
+Valuation of Foreign Currency / Securities: On the valuation day, all the assets and liabilities denominated in foreign currency will be valued in Indian Rupees.

-Indian Rupees.
 The valuation price of the security will be converted to INR based on FBIL/any other designated agency, reference rate at the close of banking hours in India.
 If required, the AMC may change the source of determining the exchange rate.
 The Fund shall value its investments according to the valuation norms (Valuation Policy includes computation of NAV in case of investment in foreign securities), as specified in the Eighth Schedule of the Regulations, or such guidelines / recommendations as may be specified by SEBI from time to time.
-The broad valuation norms, policies w.r.t computation of NAV, investment in foreign securities, rounding off, procedure in case of delay in disclosure of NAV etc are detailed in the SAI.
+The broad valuation norms are detailed in the Statement of Additional Information.